softwaresaved/esrc-software-study/Src/ESRC.md

 ## Classification by category using research subjects

-We want to be able to classify projects under the following base
+We want to classify projects under the following base categories:
-categories:

 -   Area Studies
 -   Demography